 The estate has had a fascinating, often dramatic and sometimes tragic history, which is reflected in its buildings, ruins and traditions.
 Today the estate has a productive farm and forests offering stalking, fishing and a variety of holiday accommodation, and is home to wildlife and landscape artist Alan Hayman.
 Selling its meat locally, the farm has Luing and Highland cattle, Blackface and Hebridean sheep and wild deer on the hill.

 Drimnin House is surrounded by beautiful gardens which provide a perfect marquee setting overlooking the sea.
 Abundant wildlife including pine martens, wildcats and deer inhabit the woodland and open hillside, while otters are often spotted by the shore and sea eagles, golden eagles and buzzards can be seen overhead.
 The Estate also boasts miles of rugged coastline with inlets and coves, interspersed with pebble-covered beaches.
-A new craft distillery will begin distilling premium single malt whisky early in 2017 using the estate's forest to provide wood chip to heat the stills.
+The Estate recently started distilling a premium single malt whisky using the estate’s forest to provide wood chip to heat the stills.